-- 1. TSOs responsible for submitting proposals for terms and conditions or methodologies or their amendments in accordance with this Regulation shall consult stakeholders, including the relevant authorities of each Member State, on the draft proposals for terms and conditions or methodologies listed in Article 6(2) and (3).
-The consultation shall last for a period of not less than one month. - 2.
+- 1. TSOs responsible for submitting proposals for terms and conditions or methodologies or their amendments in accordance with this Regulation shall consult stakeholders, including the relevant authorities of each Member State, on the draft proposals for terms and conditions or methodologies listed in Article 6(2) and (3). - 2.
 The proposals for terms and conditions or methodologies submitted by the TSOs at Union level shall be published and submitted to public consultation at Union level.
 Proposals submitted by the TSOs at regional level shall be submitted to public consultation at least at regional level.
 Parties submitting proposals at bilateral or at multilateral level shall carry out a public consultation at least in the Member States concerned. - 3.
 The TSOs responsible for developing the proposal for terms and conditions or methodologies shall duly take into account the views of stakeholders resulting from the consultations prior to its submission for regulatory approval.
-In all cases, a sound justification for including or not including the views resulting from the consultation shall be provided together with the submission of the proposal and published in a timely manner before, or simultaneously with, the publication of the proposal for terms and conditions or methodologies.
+In all cases, a sound justification for including or not including the views resulting from the consultation shall be provided together with the submission of the proposal and published in a timely manner before or simultaneously with, the publication of the proposal for terms and conditions or methodologies.